- Getting started

 Note 4: This field is only available for the Archive option.

-Note 5: Specific and Output Data of encrypted queue items are visible in the storage bucket, as the archiving operation decrypts data upon retrieval and exports it to the target storage.
+Note 5: Specific and Output Data of encrypted queue items is visible in the storage bucket, as the archiving operation decrypts data upon retrieval and exports it to the target storage.

 Note 6: A successful archiving operation is logged on the Tenant > Audit page, identifiable by the Action type as Archive.